shetell/OnePieceReader/README.md

 # OnePieceReader

 A website used for reading your local OnePiece manga or other Japanese manga <br/>
-You can also read your other local pdf files which is supported by turning off the manga mode.
+You can also read your other local pdf files which are supported by turning off the manga mode.
 But I don't really recommand that since there are much more better pdf readers